sl4shme/kdb/README.md

 If no tags specified, user will be prompted.
 If no name specified, default to filename.

+-s : Sanitize option : Will try to strip off password and ip's before importing.

 ### search
 >kdb search [-i id] [-t tag1,tag2] [-n name] [-r] [-c creation_date] [-m modification_date] [-a access_date] [-d]